Walsh article from 1924 |

 A battalion of Col. Jones' regiment ordered to Austin in March of 1842 for protection of Austin, the capital.
 The Standard (Clarksville, Texas), Sat, Sep 3, 1842. |

-Deaths of Dolson and Black, Killed at Barton Springs; where are the Tonkawa?
+Deaths of Dolson and Black, killed at Barton Springs; where are the Tonkawa?

 Walsh describes the deaths of Captains Dolson and Black.
 While his details surrounding their death differs a bit from one newspaper obit, their date of death can be confirmed with their burial at Oakwood Cemetery, as well as probate records for Dolson on file with the Travis County Clerk's office, Austin.